yihuacheng/GazeTR/README.md

 # GazeTR

 We provide the code of GazeTR-Hybrid in "**Gaze Estimation using Transformer**".
+This work is accepted by ICPR2022.

 We recommend you to use **data processing codes** provided in <a href="http://phi-ai.org/GazeHub/" target="_blank">*GazeHub*</a>.
 You can direct run the method' code using the processed dataset.